mnemoli/LnzLive/GUIDE.md

 - C or P: cycle through Project Ball lines that affect this ball.
 If none are found, goes to the Project Ball header.
 - V or L: cycle through Linez that include this ball.
 If none are found, goes to the Linez header.

+## Drag and drop

+Change the "Select" dropdown to "Move" and ensure the tickbox is ticked.

+Click a ball to select it and show a 3D gizmo.

+Use the gizmo arrows to drag in a given axis.

+Projected balls will automatically update if the base ball is dragged.

+Change the dropdown to "Project" to update projections.

+Click to select the ball to project.
+Click another ball to select it as the base ball.
+The projected ball will show a gizmo to move forward or backward along the projection line.

+Save to update the actual lnz file.
+Move/project changes will not be automatically saved.

 ## Tools menu

 Warning: make sure you do not have empty lines or comments in your LNZ before using any Tools.